ernsheong/joncloudgeek.com/content/blog/deploy-postgres-container-to-compute-engine/index.md

 In this blog post, I will explore running a Postgres instance in a container within Compute Engine for a fraction of what it costs to run in Cloud SQL.

-## Disclaimer

-The information provided in this blog post is provided as is, without warranty of any kind, express or implied.
-By following the following steps in this blog post I do not guarantee that your database will be free from any sort of failures or data losses.

 ## Scenario

 [Cloud SQL](https://cloud.google.com/sql) is kind of expensive: